Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/Az.EventGrid.md

 Asynchronously updates an existing event subscription.

 ### [Update-AzEventGridNamespace](Update-AzEventGridNamespace.md)
-Asynchronously updates a namespace with the specified parameters.
+Asynchronously Create a new namespace with the specified parameters.

 ### [Update-AzEventGridNamespaceTopic](Update-AzEventGridNamespaceTopic.md)
 Asynchronously updates a namespace topic with the specified parameters.